 “I’ll be willing to change the reporting structure after a few months or a year when I trust s/he can handle it.”
 This is destined for disaster and does more to harm the trust between Visionary and Integrator.
 The Integrator has no idea when or how this trust will be earned.
-The direct reports of the Visionary who certainly don’t want a new boss have no incentive to working on the relationship with the Integrator, and the Visionary analyzes and appraises every action/non-action without having context.
+The direct reports of the Visionary who certainly don’t want a new boss, have no incentive to work on the relationship with the Integrator, and the Visionary analyzes and appraises every action/non-action without having context.

 “Once we make it to $X (fill in your Goldilocks amount), then I can afford to hire an Integrator.”
 This isn’t an expense; this is an investment!
 The Integrator should pay for themselves multiple times over.
 The whole purpose of the Integrator is to save your sanity and help you grow.
 They are much better at integrating (hence the name) all the different parts of the business to work better individually and together, so that you can envision (again the name) the future and apply your unique abilities accordingly.
 Sure, you need a little upfront runway for salary, but this shouldn’t be seen as cutting into profits.